- Home

 - Tax-free

-- Daily living - money for people who need help with doing everyday tasks
+- Daily Living: for help with everyday tasks

-Each part has two rates: standard and enhanced.
-You can’t claim both the standard and enhanced rate under one part.
+Each part has two rates: standard or enhanced (you can’t claim both for the same part).

 How can I apply for PIP?